lmbxmu/EPruner/README.md

 The code has been tested using Pytorch1.3 and CUDA10.0 on Ubuntu16.04.

-sklearn 0.20.1
+Sklearn 0.20.1

 ## APPruner

-You can run the following code to search model on Cifar-10:
+You can run the following code to search model on CIFAR-10:

 ```shell
 python appruner.py